tomtt/dotfiles/.config/nvim/notes.md

 * <C-space>: select code to ever expanding scope (by treesitter)
 * :mksession writes Session.vim file

+# Starship
+## git_status
+  * = conflicted:  This branch has merge conflicts.
+  * ⇡ ahead
+  * ⇣ behind
+  * ⇕ diverged
+  * ? untracked:   There are untracked files in the working directory
+  * $ stashed:     A stash exists for the local repository
+  * ! modified:    There are file modifications in the working directory
+  * \+ staged:     A new file has been added to the staging area
+  * » renamed:     A renamed file has been added to the staging area
+  * ✘ deleted:     A file's deletion has been added to the staging area
+  * ? typechanged: A file's type has been changed in the staging area
 # Todo:
+* [ ] In git fugitive functionality of s (stage) should be mapped to a different key https://github.com/tpope/vim-fugitive/issues/1425
+* [ ] In tmux status show only first 2 letters of day
 * [ ] <leader>fd should telescope all occurences of binding.pry
 * [ ] Running <leader>tt, should not swap current buffer to terminal if it is already visible in another window
 * [ ] telescope for luasnippets